Sunday 15 October 2023

 Add the lotus seed puree, the remaining sugar and oil to the pan.
 Stir and cook until the sugars and oil are incorporated into the puree.

-Add the maltose.
+Add 2 tablespoon of maltose.

 Stir and cook it until it is dissolved into the paste.